petnica-rac-seminari/BCD-0o27-Tetris/documentation/Development Guide.md

 > There currently is a bug in the serial console that will not give you a prompt when you connect using a serial terminal.
 In that case, leave the connection open and simply reset the badge by pushing the reset button - left button under the display.

 # Firmware Development
 This chapter will explain the code structure for developing firmware.
-Driver and library interfaces / usage is described in chapter .
+Driver and library interfaces / usage is described in chapter [Drivers and Libraries](#Drivers%20and%20Libraries).
 To develop firmware using the provided framework, you will likely add custom modules and / or console commands.
 You can either start out with a clean slate by cloning the pure framework or you can start modifying the example firmware.
-Both can be found in the [gitlab repository](https://gitlab.com/fschuetz/bcd-0o27) Details on how to set up the repository and development environment can be found in the [[#Appendix]].
+Both can be found in the [gitlab repository](https://gitlab.com/fschuetz/bcd-0o27) Details on how to set up the repository and development environment can be found in the [Appendix](#Appendix).
 If you are eager to get your hands dirty, then feel free to jump right into the example subsection of the according section about modules or commands.
 The example section will be an easy to follow mini tutorial.
 Just make sure to revisit the whole section, as the example will not cover everything and not explain why things are done.
 ## Modules
 Modules are "self contained" pieces of code that are usually started through the menu (or execute on their own without user interaction).
 Modules should be structured as follows: